nobitagit/radial/README.md

-Generate css code to place things around a point in your html.
+Generate css code to place things in a perfect circle in your html.